alexantao/aquaeye/README.md

 <p align="center"><img src="https://github.com/alexantao/aquaeye/blob/main/images/aquaeye-logo.jpeg?raw=true" width="350"></p>

 This is a Aquarium monitoring system.
+It has two essential parts:
-It has a circuit board part, with some sensors (pH, Flux, Water Level and temperature) and the HomeAssistant part, that will show the values and control some equipment connected.
+* **Hardware:** Circuit board, with some sensors (pH, Flux, Water Level and temperature)
+* **Software:** HomeAssistant, that will show the values and control some equipment connected.

 It has a lot of improvements to make.